Salesforce

 NOTE: Some widgets cannot be placed into columns, as the widget itself takes up too much space.
 These include the progress bar, countdown timer, location map, and website navigation widgets.

 Similar to sections, Container widgets can be used to hold multiple content widgets, which allows you to easily move or duplicate a group of widgets.
-To add a Container widget, click Build to the right of the canvas, and scroll down to the Structure & Organization section.
+To add a Container widget, to the right of the canvas, scroll down to the Structure & Organization section.
 Drag and drop the Container widget onto your canvas.

 3 Add content widgets.
 Now it's time to add content to your section.
 Drag and drop a widget onto the canvas.